• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-You may also like to try these other recipes using mussels:
+You may also like to try these other delicious mussel recipes:

 5 stuffed mussels on a brown plate garnished with shredded lettuce and sliced tomatoes.